-With nearly half of its 193 manicured trails gently winding between pine forests or down un-hurried bowls, Vail has a wide variety of scenic runs suitable for skiers of all skill levels.
+With nearly half of its 195 manicured trails gently winding between pine forests or down unhurried bowls, Vail has scenic runs for skiers of all skill levels.
 While less challenging descents are available for those looking for a gentle back-country experience, advanced skiers must tackle Vail’s infamous Back Bowls, or test their mettle on Vail’s longest run, the 4-mile-long (6.5-kilometre) Riva Ridge.
-Just take care at its steepest section, known for good reason as the “Tourist Trap.”
+Just take care at its steepest section, named the “Tourist Trap” for good reason.

 Perfect for families

-As Matt Wilson, Concierge at the Resort, says: “Families should consider Adventure Sessions, an offering that’s unique to Vail.”
+“Families should consider Adventure Sessions, an offering that’s unique to Vail,” says Danielle Carp, Concierge at the Resort.
 In this ski school, similarly skilled skiers get to skip long chairlift lines, learn new skills and explore trails together.
 Afterwards, take a family sleigh ride up Beaver Creek Mountain for a memorable dinner in a cosy log cabin.

 Four Seasons Resort and Residences Vail